raxelf/Cafe-Resto-Website/README.md

 Make sure you have the requirements before starting:

 - Any Code Editor.
-- Basic Knowledge about HTML, CSS, LARAVEL, PHP.
+- Basic Knowledge about HTML, CSS, LARAVEL, PHP, API.

 ## ⬇️ Download